HiroFr/OC_Project-6_Portfolio_Architecte_Sophie_Bluel/README.md

 ---
 ## Launch Frontend

-- Open the folder "FrontEnd" and click on "Open with VsCode"
+- Open the folder "FrontEnd" and click on "Open with the Terminal" **(You can use your terminal favorite)**

-- Install the extensions "Live Server" then click on "Go Live"
+- Since your terminal, you must install all dependencies before starting the project then start the server.

+1. `npm install` or `npm i`
+2. `npm run server`

 ---
 *Test Account of Sophie Bluel*